krectra/devops/broker/rabbitmq.md

-# Install RabbitMQ in Ubuntu 18.04 LTS
+# Install RabbitMQ in Ubuntu

+Note: tested in 18.04 LTS

 ## Install Erlang
 Follow [this](/prog-lang/erlang.md)